digitalfabrik/integreat-app/docs/02-technology-stack.md

 * Reload the page.
 This is not required when testing locally on localhost since the test cms is used as default here.

+### Hidden cities
+Hidden cities can be viewed on the landing page by entering the search query `wirschaffendas`.

 ## Linting
 * The linter for JavaScript is [eslint](http://eslint.org/)
 * The linter for CSS is [stylelint](https://stylelint.io/)